-If you have a problem mounting the file system, check the syslogs for errors and also check the network settings.
-A common issue with newly-installed systems is hosts.deny or filewall rules that prevent connections on port 988.
+If you have a problem mounting the file system, check the syslogs for errors.

 Tip - Now that you have configured Lustre, you can collect and register your service tags.
 For more information, see Service Tags.

 4.1.0.1 Simple Lustre Configuration Example